 Please refer to the various deadlines for application for non-EU and EU applicants at the bottom of this page.
-Non-EU applicants have an early deadline of March 1st due to visa and/or residence permit applications that will need to be submitted to the Immigration Department.
+Non-EU applicants have earlier deadlines due to visa and/or residence permit applications that will need to be submitted to the Netherlands Immigration Department.

 The Master of Science in Digital Design has a limit of 24 students.
-Admissions will follow a two-phase process, with a first screening of the candidates’ applications and documents, followed by interviews (via teleconferencing) of succesful applicants.
+Admissions will follow a two-phase process, with an initial screening of the candidates’ applications and documents, followed by interviews (via teleconferencing) of successful applicants.

 - Candidates register their application through Studielink, and receive an automatic confirmation email.

 - Every two weeks, the Education Bureau of the Master's programme performs a preliminary check of all registrations.
-If everything is in order, students receive a second email with further instructions on preparing their application package .
-Students are also notified is any documentation is missing.
+If everything is in order, students receive a second email with further instructions on preparing their application package.
+Students are also notified if any required documentation is missing.

 - Candidates prepare an application package composed of:

 - profile document (CV) detailing education and professional experience.
-The profile document will also highlight all the exams, courses, certifications, masterclasses, etc. pertaining to digital design;
+The profile document will also highlight all their exams, courses, certifications, masterclasses, etc. pertaining to digital design;

 - portfolio presenting five to seven design works, with accompanying explanatory texts;

-- a motivation letter detailing the applicant’s decision to apply to the program.
-Candidates selected for interview should be prepared to present a concise pitch (three minutes) describing their experience, motivation and attitude for design.
+- a motivation letter detailing the applicant’s decision to apply to the programme.
+Candidates selected for interview should be prepared to present a concise pitch (three minutes) describing their experience, motivation, and attitude towards design.

-- Following the instructions received from the Education Bureau, cadidates submit their application package, their proof of language and education level to a dedicated email address.
+- Following the instructions received from the Education Bureau, candidates submit their application package and their proof of language and education level to a dedicated email address.

-- Every two weeks, applications are screened, and selected candidates will be invited for an interview (via teleconferencing).
-Interviews are scheduled as soon as possible after the candidate's application is received.
-The interviews are held to differentiate among eligible candidates and identify the 24 best applicants, which will be admitted to the programme.
-Specific criteria will be communicated in time.
+- Every two weeks applications are screened, and selected candidates will be invited for an interview (via teleconferencing).
+Interviews are scheduled as soon as possible after the candidate's application has been received.
+The interviews are held to differentiate between eligible candidates and to identify the 24 best applicants, who will be admitted to the programme.
+Specific criteria will be communicated in good time.

 - Familiarity with the current theories, literature and debates on digital design practice and research.